OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - list, count, and list-and-count semantics;
 - externally visible transaction/atomicity behavior.

 SeaORM's broad `DbErr` categories are not sufficient for all existing errors.
-Inspect the underlying SQLx/PostgreSQL database error and preserve SQLSTATE, constraint, column, and detail parsing where the current HTTP error contract depends on it.
+Inspect both direct SQLx errors and SeaORM's underlying SQLx/PostgreSQL error, preserving SQLSTATE, constraint, column, and detail parsing where the current HTTP error contract depends on it.
+Keep regression cases for unique `23505`, check `23514`, and foreign-key `23503` violations.

+The old `non_null_array` transformation disappears; the corresponding fields become direct `Vec<T>` values.

 ### CRUD semantics